How to Change the World: Be a Billy Graham

 - 34 books

+He prayed with every American President from Truman to Obama.
 He has numbers most preachers and writers would envy.
 He did it without personal scandal, with the woman he loved for his entire life.
 No social media.
 He just preached the clear gospel and let the Holy Spirit move unimpeded over his audiences.

 I’m challenged when I think about his legacy and his character.
-Maybe you are, too, so here are a couple things to consider:
+Maybe you are, too, so here are a couple of things to consider:

 - What do I want to be remembered for when I die?